HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: User Studies of

 \textbf{Experts valued sharing own history for collaboration.} E1, E2, and E3 stated \system{} would support them in communicating with others.
-All participants stated it would be useful in creating multiple versions to communicate with clients, but participants varied in whether they thought it would be appropriate to give the tool directly to the client.
+All participants would use \system{} to create multiple versions to communicate with clients, but participants varied in whether they thought it would be appropriate to give the tool directly to the client.

 E1 noted \system{} would be particularly helpful in supporting \textit{``interactive design exchange with the client''} because it \textit{``allows design finding within 15 seconds.''} E1 also wanted to give the entire interface to a client because it is easy to use for clients and would allow clients to make small adjustments --- in fact, the company they worked at attempted to make a custom internal tool for a similar purpose.
 However, they mentioned they could see some designers not wanting clients to be able to modify the final design with the tool (\textit{e.g.}, to keep a consistent style like photographers who do not share the raw image).
 E3 also expressed that clients may not be interested in seeing the final project, but that it could be useful for designers to walk clients through alternatives they considered in the design (\textit{e.g.}, \textit{``we decided to go for a house but we could have also gone with a bunker instead''}).
 E2 noted that they would not want to \textit{``show 100 different options to the client''} but they may want to select alternatives for the client to see (\textit{e.g.}, a client could select between two different houses).